 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Hai Ha Petro has not paid more than 600 billion VND in debt to the Petroleum Stabilization Fund
+Hai Ha Petro has not paid more than 600 billion VND in debt to the Petroleum Stabilization Fund.

 VnExpressVnExpress25/02/2024

-Hai Ha Waterway Transport Company Limited has not yet paid the debt to the Petroleum Stabilization Fund of about 612 billion VND and the late payment penalty interest to the budget.
+Hai Ha Waterway Transport Company Limited has not yet paid the debt to the Petroleum Stabilization Fund of about 612 billion VND and the late payment interest to the budget.

 Previously, in mid-January, the Ministry of Industry and Trade revoked Hai Ha Petro's petroleum import and export license and required the company to immediately pay its debt to the Price Stabilization Fund to the budget.